 6. Student is able to properly handle legal/ethical questions 1 2 3 4 N/A 7.
 Student is able to identify appropriate/timely referral resources 1 2 3 4 N/A 8.
 Student is able to consider influence of cultural/diversity issues throughout the assessment/diagnostic process.
-1 2 3 4 N/A D. INTERVIEWING/CASE MANAGEMENT SKILLS 1.
-Student is able to develop strong counseling relationships with diverse range of clients and engage clients in treatment process 1 2 3 4 N/A 2.
+1 2 3 4 N/A

+D. INTERVIEWING/CASE MANAGEMENT SKILLS

+1. Student is able to develop strong counseling relationships with diverse range of clients and engage clients in treatment process 1 2 3 4 N/A 2.
 Student is able to adapt treatment to diversity and cultural needs 1 2 3 4 N/A 3.
 Student is able to complete appropriate Informed Consent 1 2 3 4 N/A 4.
 Student is able to explain rules associated with confidentiality and when confidentiality will be broken 1 2 3 4 N/A 5.
 Student deals appropriately with Informed Consent w/Minors 1 2 3 4 N/A 6.
 Student is able to recognize and effectively deal with both content and process in counseling sessions.
 1 2 3 4 N/A 7.
 Student is able to identify interventions that promote change 1 2 3 4 N/A 8.
 Student is able to manage high intensity clients 1 2 3 4 N/A 9.
 Student is able to maintain appropriate professional boundaries 1 2 3 4 N/A 10.
-Student is able to demonstrate good time management skills 1 2 3 4 N/A E. TREATMENT PLANNING 1.
+Student is able to demonstrate good time management skills 1 2 3 4 N/A Ε. TREATMENT PLANNING 1.
 Student is able to demonstrate insight into the relationship between assessment and TP development 1 2 3 4 N/A 2.
-Student is able to identify goals that appropriate to presenting problem and assessment information 1 2 3 4 N/A 3.
-Student is able to identify interventions that are appropriate for dealing with identified short and long term goals.
+Student is able to identify goals that appropriate to presenting problem and assessment information 1 2 3 4 N/A for dealing with identified short and long term goals.
 1 2 3 4 N/A 4.
-Student is able to identify interventions that are appr for initial, working, and closing phases of treatment = 1 2 3 4 N/A 5.
-Student is able to work collaboratively with client(s) i the development of treatment plans 2 3 4 N/A 6.
-Student demonstrates clear understanding of theory/intervention, and their uses with different cultural/diverse client groups 2 3 4 N/A F. COMMENTS: Main S trengths Areas of Improvement (Use back of this form if needed.)
-Superv risor Signature: D ate: Studer nt Signature : D ate :
+Student is able to identify interventions that are appropriate for initial, working, and closing phases of treatment 1 2 3 4 N/A 5.
+Student is able to work collaboratively with client(s) in the development of treatment plans 1 2 3 4 N/A 6.
+Student demonstrates clear understanding of theory/intervention - - and their uses with different cultural/diverse client groups 1 2 3 4 N/A